-- A. It has considered the relevant environmental impacts, facts and conclusions disclosed in the DEIS and FEIS; and - B. It has weighed and balanced the relevant environmental impacts with social, economic and other considerations; and - C. The requirements of 6 NYCRR Part 617 have been met; and - D. Consistent with social, economic and other essential considerations from among the reasonable alternatives available, the Proposed Action avoids or minimizes adverse environmental impacts to the maximum extent practicable; and - E. Adverse environmental impacts will be avoided or minimized to the maximum extent practicable by incorporating as conditions of any site plan approval the relevant mitigation measures identified in this Findings Statement.
+- B. It has weighed and balanced the relevant environmental impacts with social, economic and other considerations; and - C. The requirements of 6 NYCRR Part 617 have been met; and - D. Consistent with social, economic and other essential considerations from among the reasonable alternatives available, the Proposed Action avoids or minimizes adverse environmental impacts to the maximum extent practicable; and - E. Adverse environmental impacts will be avoided or minimized to the maximum extent practicable by incorporating as conditions of any site plan approval the relevant mitigation measures identified in this Findings Statement.

-Certified by the Zoning Board of Appeals by Resolution adopted on , 2023.
+Certified by the Zoning Board of Appeals by Resolution adopted on February 2, 2023.

-Village of Mamaroneck
+8

-Ву:
+Bv

-Robin n Kramer
+D j Robin Kramer

-Chai r, Zoning Board of Appeals
+Chair, Zoning Board of Appeals